Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 • NZ credit cards are assessed at the credit limit, not the balance — same convention as Australian cards.
 A $20,000 limit you’ve never used still reduces your Australian borrowing capacity by tens of thousands.

 • Student loans (the NZ equivalent of HECS) are treated inconsistently.
-Some lenders include the repayment obligation, others exclude it entirely.
+Some lenders include the repayment obligation; others exclude it entirely.
 The lender choice matters here.

 • NZ investment property held by the applicant is assessed for both its rental income and its mortgage debt.
 The income side is shaded as described above; the debt side is loaded at the lender’s assessment rate.
 The net effect is often negative for serviceability — owning a NZ investment property can reduce your Australian borrowing capacity rather than increase it, which is counterintuitive but important to plan around.